amigavision/amigavision.github.io/best.md

 description: You’re interested in getting an Amiga for gaming and demo scene use in 2026.
 What's the best choice?
 ---

-(All prices based on Amazon.com or US pricing, shipping not included in estimates)

 ## Windows / Mac / Linux PC + Emulator

 Running an Amiga emulator on a modern PC or Mac is the most accessible option on paper, but also the most variable in practice.